PostHog/posthog.com/contents/blog/5-ways-to-improve-analytics-data.md

 ## 2. Filter out internal users

 The most common mistake we see is developers inadvertently inflating their own metrics.
-When building or testing their apps, they send many events but then forget to filter them out afterwards.
+When building or testing their apps, they send many events but forget to filter them out afterward.
 This leads to massive bias in their data!

 For this reason, it's important to filter out events sent by your own team.
 There are a few ways to do this: